Strike Force (professional wrestling): World Wrestling Federation

 In July 1988, Martel (kayfabe) suffered an injury after taking Demolition's finisher on the floor, splitting up the team for several months.
 In reality, Martel took an extended leave of absence to help take care of his wife, who was severely ill.

 Santana wrestled in singles matches again afterward for a while.
 Martel returned to the WWF in January 1989 at the Royal Rumble.
 Sometime later, Santana and Martel reunited, taking on The Brain Busters at WrestleMania V. After Santana accidentally knocked Martel out with a flying forearm, Martel left Santana alone in the ring to fend for himself, thus turning heel.
 Martel later stated that he felt Santana had been riding his coattails and was sick and tired of carrying him.
 The two feuded for the next year, as Martel transformed into "The Model" Rick Martel, an arrogant egomaniac.
 Both men scored wins over the other, including a win by Santana over Martel in the final of the 1989 King of the Ring tournament.
 Martel scored a win over Santana later in the year at the Survivor Series when he pinned his former partner as the first elimination of the opening match of the night.
-The feud between the two effectively died out after the Survivor Series, with the two sporadically facing each other in matches throughout 1990, with their last two televised meetings taking place around Thanksgiving, first being on the opposite sides of the Grand Finale match of the 1990 Survivor Series, where Santana's partners, Hulk Hogan and then-WWF Champion The Ultimate Warrior were the sole survivors, giving Santana's team the victory, and a one on one match aired the next night on the November 23, 1990 (taped October 30) of The Main Event IV, where Martel won by submission.
+The feud between the two effectively died out after the Survivor Series, with the two sporadically facing each other in matches throughout 1990, with their last two televised meetings taking place around Thanksgiving, first being on the opposite sides of the Grand Finale match of the 1990 Survivor Series, where Santana's partners, Hulk Hogan and then-WWF Champion Ultimate Warrior were the sole survivors, giving Santana's team the victory, and a one on one match aired the next night on the November 23, 1990 (taped October 30) of The Main Event IV, where Martel won by submission.